Skip to main content

 3. Review logs: Check your AI tool's logs for MCP-related errors.

-API keys are only required for private projects and are available on Professional, Business, and Enterprise plans.
+API keys are only required for private projects and are available on Business and Enterprise plans.

 If you are getting authentication errors: